 ‘I need her.’
 Harry broke the connection and turned away.
 ‘I just… do.’

 ‘I know.’
-Harry buried thoughts of the red sunset fading away and a burning ring of gold on Fleur’s finger as she stood hand in hand with a tall, strong shadow.
+Harry buried thoughts of a fading red sunset, a burning ring of gold on Fleur’s finger, and the tall, strong shadow at her side.
 ‘I do know.’

 ‘But it’s hard.’
 Gabby’s grey eyes darkened to a charcoal hue and small white feathers prickled across her neck.
 ‘If you hurt my sister because of your inability to trust, I will hurt you, Harry.
 She deserves nothing but your full faith.
 She’s risking her life just to spend the summer with you.’